visgl/deck.gl/dev-docs/RFCs/vNext/json-converter-keyword-handling-rfc.md

 ## Motivation

 The keyword `type` occurs as a field name in many data sets, and is also of course a Javascript keyword.
-Users may want "type" to be interpreted as one or the other but currently can't specify which.
+Users may want `type` to be interpreted as one or the other but currently can't specify which.

 The GeoJSON standard includes type in the top-level JSON, so most GeoJSON data sets break when ingested by the deck.gl/json API.